hyperledger/fabric/docs/source/channel_update_tutorial.rst

 Install, define, and invoke chaincode
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Once Org3 has joined the channel, you can install and invoke a chaincode on the
+We can confirm that Org3 is a member of ``mychannel`` by installing and invoking
-Org3 peer.
-If channel members have already committed a chaincode definition to
+a chaincode.
+If the existing channel members have already committed a chaincode
-the channel, a new organization can approve the chainocde definition and start
+definition to the channel, a new organization can start using the chaincode on
-using the chaincode.
+the channel by approving the chaincode definition.

 .. note:: These instructions use the Fabric chaincode lifecycle introduced in
           the v2.0 release.
 If you would like to use the previous lifecycle to